mayurankv/Obsidian-Code-Styler/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: "Feature request \U0001F680"
-description: "Create a feature request for the Obsidian plugin Codeblock Customizer"
+about: Create an issue regarding a feature request.
+title: 'Feature Request: '
-labels: ["feature-request"]
+labels: ''
-assignees: []
+assignees: ''

 ---

 <!--- Provide a general summary of this feature request in the Title above -->

 ## Summary